Anomalies

 Drill Into an Active Anomaly

-Select an anomaly from the overview page to access more details about the anomaly.
+Select an anomaly card from the overview page to access more details about the anomaly.

 This page shows the ID, the start date, and an option to rename the anomaly.
-Anomaly names must be unique, cannot contain any spaces, and are limited to 128 characters.
+Anomaly names must be unique and are limited to 128 characters.

 Refresh the page to update information about the anomaly.